 Currently showing at a New York gallery, Cheim & Reid, is an exhibition of thirty-two women artists (including Tracey Emin and Jenny Holzer) called The Female Gaze, Part II: Women Looking at Men.
 “A number of works directly approach the phallus, which is basically the last taboo in Western culture—it’s very shrouded and guarded,” said the curator John Cheim in an ArtNews interview.
 “People are still uncomfortable with the male nude… I think it’s about control and power.”

-Clearly, Cheim’s never been to a hens’.
-The aim of several works in the exhibition is to make you “smile”.
+Clearly, Cheim’s never been to a hens’ night.
+The aim of several works in his exhibition is to make you “smile”.
 It’s art, so touching the dicks is a no-no. The aim of the mass-produced penises at a hens’ night, meanwhile, is not to make you smile wryly at the artist’s deft and historically-aware gender flip but to make you shriek with laughter: loudly, brashly and trashily.
 You can fondle the cocks in whatever way you desire and if you happen to burst one with your shellacked fingernail, no-one will kick you out.
 Assigned the task of stripping the phallus of its power and mystique, the hens of the world make the artists look like squares.

 Though the hens have more to lose.
 It’s (supposed to be) the last time they’ll touch any penis that’s not dangling between the legs of their husband.
 It’s a “goodbye random penis” ritual.
 And farewells are always emotional.